RoseNama36/NLP/README.md

-# NLP projects
- This includes all projects for Natural lanuage processing projects
+NLP-IT Ticket classifcation using BERT,DistilBERT,LSTM,BiLSTM This includes project notebooks  for IT Ticket classifcation using BERT,DistilBERT,LSTM,BiLSTM project